 Waterloo Township students are served by 4 school districts.
-However, none of them have facilities located in the Township although Stockbridge Community Schools still owns the old Katz Elementary School in Munith, on the Henrietta Township side of Musbach Road.
+However, none of them have facilities located in the Township.
 The Chelsea School District, East Jackson Community Schools, Grass Lake Community Schools, and Stockbridge Community Schools also provide a variety of elementary, middle, and high school recreation facilities available to school-age residents of the Township as well as their families and friends.
 Schools provide a variety of recreational facilities such as elementary school playgrounds, middle and high school sports facilities, and gymnasiums.
 Because of those facilities, schools generally function as community parks.